jackbittiner/GummyBearRobot/README.md

 greater understanding of Node, I'm sure I can stick to the correct protocol.

 As you might have noticed, I gave my warehouse limitations and a set of all possible coordinates inside it.
+The default size goes from -3 to 3 on the x&y coordinates.
 My intention here was to have it that a robot, crate or conveyor belt can't be constructed outside the warehouse.
 I was also planning that no two crates or conveyor belts can have the same coordinates.
 I ALSO planned for the robot to not be able to move to a coordinate outside